suryaprakashsingh1705-sys/TigerByte/README.md

 TigerByte is a multilingual, tiger-themed toy programming language, **implemented in Python**, currently in conceptual development.

+## ⭐ Star the Repo

+If you enjoy working with **TigerByte** or find it helpful, please give it a ⭐ on GitHub!
+Your support helps the project grow and keeps contributors motivated.

+**Star TigerByte on GitHub**

+Every star counts and encourages us to keep improving TigerByte.
+Thank you for your support! 🎉

 ## Languages
 [English](./README.md) | [Deutsch](./README.de.md)